MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/container_networking.md

 # Container Networking

 Windows containers function similarly to virtual machines in regards to networking.
-Each container has a virtual network adapter which is connected to a virtual switch, over which inbound and outbound traffic is forwarded.
+Each container has a virtual network adapter (vNIC) which is connected to a virtual switch (vSwitch), over which inbound and outbound traffic is forwarded.
 In order to enforce isolation between containers on the same host, a network compartment is created for each Windows Server and Hyper-V Container into which the network adapter for the container is installed.
 Windows Server containers use a Host vNIC to attach to the virtual switch.
 Hyper-V Containers use a Synthetic VM NIC (not exposed to the Utility VM) to attach to the virtual switch.

 Windows containers support four different networking drivers or modes: *nat*, *transparent*, *l2bridge*, and *l2tunnel*.
 Depending on your physical network infrastructure and single- vs multi-host networking requirements, you should chose the network mode which best suits your needs.

 The docker engine creates a NAT network by default when the dockerd service first runs.
 The default internal IP prefix created is 172.16.0.0/12.
 Container endpoints will be automatically attached to this default network and assigned an IP address from its internal prefix.

-> Note: If your container host IP is in this same prefix, you will need to change the NAT internal IP prefix as documented below
+> Note: If your container host IP is in this same prefix, you will need to change the NAT internal IP prefix as documented below.

 Additional networks using a different driver (e.g. transparent, l2bridge) can be created on the same container host.
 The table below shows how network connectivity is provided for internal (container-to-container) and external connections for each mode.